 So what is a lovey?

-A lovey is most often a small breathable blanket, a stuffed animal, or another comfort item that provides extra comfort to children, specifically in regards to sleep.
+A lovey is most often a small breathable blanket (or blankie), a stuffed animal, or another comfort item that provides extra comfort to children, specifically in regards to sleep.

 For those of you wondering, yes, a lovey could technically be considered a sleep prop, however it’s a sleep prop similar to blackout curtains, a sound machine, or a swaddle/sleep sack; they are all very helpful tools in helping your child both fall and stay asleep, however they don’t require anything from parents beyond the bedtime routine.